astamuse/asta4d/README.md

 	By above architecture, we could perfectly uncouple our logics by clarifying the obligation of each layer.

-1. Built-in form flow mechanism(experimental)
+1. Built-in form flow mechanism

     Asta4D treat all the form processes as flow and afford a well defined architecture for various form processes.
-Asta4D's give developers the possibility of concentrating on their real business logics rather than technic issues.
+Asta4D gives developers the possibility of concentrating on their real business logics rather than technic issues.
+Basically, developers only need to implement an init method and an update method for a form process.

+    ```java
+    public class SingleInputFormHandler extends OneStepFormHandler<PersonForm> {

+        @Override
+        protected PersonForm createInitForm() throws Exception {
+            ...
+        }

+        @Override
+        protected void updateForm(PersonForm form) {
+            ...
+        }

+    }
+    ```

 ## Quick start